bkomuves/hash-circuits/README.md

 testing framework (though we mostly only use to trivial part of that, automating the `circom` workflow).

 We also use the [`zikkurat-algebra`](https://github.com/faulhornlabs/zikkurat-algebra) algebra backend library for finite field computations.

 TODO
 ----

-- tests for Poseidon2
 - more detailed tests for the individual components (permutation, compression, etc)
 - more comprehensive testing (using the reference implementations)
 - implement reference Poseidon2 for general parameter settings